aalok-kumar-yadav/sankalp/README.md

 To create a common platform for _NGO_ and people we want to indulge with _NGO_’s work with an interactive web application system.
 This system provides some basic and necessary feature to connect _NGO_ to the common man.

-#### Problem statement:
-Today the current situation is that we face many issues to connect with _NGO_, one way is to keep visiting their own official website for necessary information like an event, ongoing project. another problem is there isn’t a proper platform(commonplace) for contributing to their associated people.in simple term, there is a little gap between people and others who need it.

 #### Basic Feature:
 * There will be two types of registration one for the user and another for _NGO_.
 * There will be Log in authentication for both types of user.